 The choice of specialist music teacher is determined by the appropriate Head of Department (HoD).
 Every effort is made to choose the right teacher to match the needs of the individual student.
-Parents and teachers should not approach any specialist music teacher directly, but consult with the HoD at school.
+Parents should always consult with the 1st study HoD in the first instance with any musical concerns.